Goodwill Industries Has an Answer to New Survey That Found Job Seekers Still Lack Critical Skills

 Of all respondents, 57% said they didn't apply for an ideal position because they did not have the skills to get that job.
 Of those who were able to apply for their ideal positions, 36% said they were rejected from the process, because their qualifications did not meet the skills required.

-The nonprofit initiative recently expanded with companies like USAA, Bank of America Charitable Foundation and Lowe's joining its existing partners, which include Google, Anthem and others working to help empower a million American workers by 2025 with access to job training and other services.
+The nonprofit initiative recently expanded with companies such as USAA, the Bank of America Charitable Foundation and Lowe's joining its existing partners, which include Google, Anthem and others working to help empower a million American workers by 2025 with access to job training and other services.

 So far, Rising Together has extended its reach to 33 states and some areas in Canada.
 For more information about Rising Together, its services or to learn how to access those services, visit the Rising Together website.